Skip to content

 A critical detail often missed is the support window per version.
 "Which Data Center versions are supported until when?"

-Atlassian maintains a Support End of Life Policy that usually supports a version for two years after its release.
-However, for the 2029 sunset:
+Atlassian maintains a Support End of Life Policy that typically supports a version for two years after its release.
+For the 2029 sunset, this means:

-- The Final Version: Atlassian will likely release a final "Maintenance Only" version in 2028 that will be the platform's anchor until the 2029 EOL.
+• The Final Version: Atlassian will likely release a final "Maintenance Only" version in 2028 that will be the platform's anchor until the 2029 EOL.
+The specific version number has not been confirmed.

 Frequently Asked Questions